Ummemahanoor46/practice102/README.md

 # RUN OPTIONS
 Clone the project
-To run in parallel use command: mvn verify -Denv=qa -Dbrowser=ch -Dcucumber.filter.tags="@smoke"  or mvn test -D"cucumber.filter.tags=@test"
+To run in parallel use command: mvn verify -Denv=qa -Dbrowser=ch -Dcucumber.filter.tags=@smoke  or mvn verify -Denv=qa -Dbrowser=ch -D"cucumber.filter.tags=@test"
 To run in single use flag -Dthreads=single; mvn clean verify -Dthreads=single To exclude a specific tag use 'not' with tag name i.e. mvn clean verify -Denv=qa -Dbrowser=chrome -Dcucumber.filter.tags="not @ignore"
 To post results to JIRA use flag -DPostResultsToJira=true